Most organisations think AI adoption starts with tools.

 It does not.

-It starts with decisions that are made early and rarely revisited.
+It starts with decisions made before:

-That is where this work starts.
+That is where my work starts.

 I’m Andrew Privitera, founder of Future CoLab 3000.